Thomas-Walker-Lynch/project-enviroment/README.md

 then add the submodule, commit, then push the module.

 We truly have two layers, and we have to maintain them individually.
 Luckily we have some scripts so that we don't to type stuff twice.
-In `project_share` there are two scripts, one called `push` the other called `pull`.
-The `push`script goes to the project home and does an add, commit, and push.
-It then goes up to the environment directory and adds the project submodule, commits the change, and the pushes.
-The `pull` script takes analogous actions for a pull.
+In the `share` project there are two scripts, one called `push` the other called `pull`.
+When we run the `push` script it goes into the project home and does an add, commit, and push.
+It then goes up to the ensemble directory and `git add`s the project submodule, commits the change, and the pushes.
+Finally it pops directory back to the project.
+The current `pull` script pulls down all the submodules and the ensemble.

 ## How To